 ARTICLE X – NOTICE

 SECTION 1.
 FORM OF NOTICE.
-Whenever under the provision of law, the Articles of Incorporation or these Bylaws, notice is required to be given to any Officer or member, such notice may be given by publication in the Newsletter or in writing, by mail addressed to such officer or member, at his post office address as it appears on the records of the Club.
-Such notice shall be deemed to be given at the time it is deposited in the United States mail.
-Notice may also be given by combination of posting on the Club website and email notification at his/her email address as it appears on the records of the Club.
+Whenever under the provision of law, the Articles of Incorporation or these Bylaws, notice is required to be given to any Board or member, such notice may be given by publication in the Newsletter, by email or posted on the club website.

 ARTICLE XI – AMENDMENT

 The membership may amend these Bylaws at any Membership Meeting by an affirmative two-thirds majority of those present and voting.
 Notice of all Bylaw amendments shall be published in the Newsletter or thru email.